graphcommerce-org/graphcommerce/docs/content/framework/seo.md

 ## Page Meta data

-Page meta data is handled by the `'@graphcommerce/magento-store/PageMeta.tsx'` component.
+Page meta data is handled by the
+`import { PageMeta } from '@graphcommerce/next-ui'` component.
 Depending on the page, the props that are passed are static or dynamic (functional page titles are hardcoded).

 ```tsx
 // Example from /cart.tsx